-FROM: To: Title LAT 101 Elementary Latin I Title LAT 101 Elementary Latin I - 4 ers.
+FROM: То: Title LAT 101 Elementary Latin I Title LAT 101 Elementary Latin I 4 ers.
 4 hrs.
 Basic principles of a beginner's course; designed to give the foundations of the language.
-Offered when the demand exists. • 3 crs.
+Offered when the demand exists.
+3 crs.
 4 hrs.
-(2 hrs. recitation; 2 hours lab) Basic principles of a beginner's course; designed to give the foundations of the language.
+(2 hrs. lecture; 2 hrs. lab) Basic principles of a beginner's course; designed to give the foundations of the language.
 Offered when the demand exists.
 Prerequisites Prerequisites Placement by Department